Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Deligne--Mostow orbifolds

 \section{Deligne--Mostow orbifolds}

 To build the towers $\{C_j\}$ and $\{D_j\}$ and prove Theorem \ref{thm:CongruenceGrowth}, we use the ball quotient orbifolds constructed by Deligne and Mostow \cite{Deligne--Mostow, Mostow}.
+See \cite[\S 2]{Deraux} for an excellent introduction to the geometry and topology of these orbifolds; we use the notation of that paper in what follows.
 Given an $(n + 3)$-tuple $\mu = (\mu_i)$ of rational numbers, we consider the following condition:

 For any such $\mu$, Deligne and Mostow produced a finite volume ball quotient orbifold $\calO_\mu$ by a (sometimes partial) compactification of the space of $n + 3$ distinct points on $\bbP^1$.
 In other words, $\calO_\mu$ is the quotient of $\bbB^n$ by a lattice $\Lam_\mu$ that contains elements of finite order.
 Mostow then showed that one can relax \eqref{eq:INT} to a half-integral condition $\frac{1}{2}$\eqref{eq:INT} that produces new orbifolds.
 We refer to \cite{Deligne--Mostow, Mostow, KLW, Toledo, Deraux} for more on their geometry.